- As low as $189/Night

 - Private vacation home

-Take it simple at this unique and relaxing hideaway.
+Take it painless at this unique and relaxing hideaway.
 This home is entirely furnished and overlooks Black River.
 It is a 3 bedroom 2 bathroom home with an additional open room that has a bed.
 The kitchen is equipped with appliances and cookware.
-Everything is supplied except toiletries and food.
+Everything is included except toiletries and food.
 The second floor has a walk out balcony that overlooks the river.
 A very roomy garage for storage.
 Rocky Point Drive is a public boat landing located 4.7 miles away (about a 10 min. drive).

 About the Area